 CPC undertakes power projects through joint ventures with subsidiaries of CBT.
 CPC is the manager of the joint ventures.
-CPC is a small organization, with fewer than 40 full-time equivalent positions, located in Castlegar and Victoria.
+CPC is a small organization, with fewer than 40 regular full-time equivalent positions, located in Castlegar and Victoria.
 CPC focuses on asset management activities while engaging other firms to provide construction, plant operation and specialist consulting services.
 Through its joint ventures, CPC is one of the largest producers of electricity in British Columbia.

 The core projects of CPC and CBT are ALGS, BRX and WAX, all of which are located in the Columbia Basin.
 The joint venturers may also undertake other power generation, transmission or distribution projects in the Columbia Basin.
-The purchase of the Brilliant dam in 1996 was the first investment by the joint venturers.
+The purchase of BRD in 1996 and its subsequent upgrade was the first major investment by the joint venturers.
 Construction of ALGS began in 1999 and start-up was achieved in 2002.
-Construction of BRX began in 2003, with start-up scheduled for 2006.
+Construction of BRX began in 2003, with start-up scheduled for late 2006/07.
 Environmental approval is being sought for WAX.
-All of the power generated at the current operating projects is committed under long-term sales contracts to two utilities, FortisBC and BC Hydro.
+Almost all of the power generated at the current operating projects is committed under long-term sales contracts to two utilities, FortisBC and BC Hydro.
 A long-term contract with BC Hydro is also in place for the sale of a portion of the output of BRX upon project completion.